makubacki/tianocore.github.io/TianoCore-Who-we-are.md

 1. The maintainer who wishes to leave will propose their own removal in a patch for Maintainers.txt.

-2. Optimally, this patch should be posted from the email address with which the leaving maintainer is currently represented in Maintainers.txt \-- for example, preferably from the \"old company address\", and not the \"new company address\".
+2. Optimally, this pull request should be posted from the GitHub account which the leaving maintainer is currently represented in Maintainers.txt.
+The email address used for the git author should ideally be from the currently represented email in Maintainers.txt \-- for example, preferably from the \"old company address\", and not the \"new company address\".
     Giving up a maintainership, if it was associated with someone\'s job, should preferably be part of the exit procedure from that particular job.

 3. The remaining co-maintainer(s) for the same package acknowledge and